inbravo/aws-feature-set/README.md

 ### VPC Features
 - VPC is a logical data center within an AWS Region
+- VPC can not span regions
+- VPC can span AZs
+- Can’t attached multiple Internet Gateways to the VPC to boost performance
 - Control over network environment, select IP address range, subnets and configure route tables and gateways
-- Do not span regions, but can span AZs
+- The default limit for the number of Amazon VPCs that a customer may have in a region is 5
+- **IPsec** is the security protocol supported by Amazon VPC
 - Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access
+- Attaching an ENI associated with a different subnet to an instance can make the instance dual-homed

+#### Subnet Features
+- Each subnet is always mapped to an availability zone (AZ)
 - Public Subnet : Web Servers/ Jump Boxes
 - Private Subnet : Applications Servers / Database servers
-- 1 subnet = 1 AZ
-- Leverage multiple layers of security.
-Security groups and Network ACLs to control access to EC2 instances
-- Create hardware VPN connection between your local DC and AWS
-- Bastion host/ Jump Box in Public subnet
-- Security groups, Network ACLs, Route Tables can span subnets/AZs
-- Each subnet is always mapped to an availability zone
-- Only one internet gateway per VPC
-- You can’t attached multiple Internet Gateways to the VPC to boost performance
-- **Security groups are STATEFUL** (SF)
-- **Network ACLs are STATELESS** (AL)
-- The default limit for the number of Amazon VPCs that a customer may have in a region is 5
-- **IPsec** is the security protocol supported by Amazon VPC
-- An Amazon VPC endpoint enables you to create a private connection between your Amazon VPC and another AWS service without requiring access over the Internet or through a NAT device, VPN connection, or AWS Direct Connect
-- Attaching an ENI associated with a different subnet to an instance can make the instance dual-homed
 - Classless Inter-Domain Routing (CIDR) is used to configure available IP in a subnet example 10.0.0.0/32, 32 is CIDR
 - Typical Private IP address ranges (not publically routable)
   - 10.0.0.0 to 10.255.255.255 (10/8 prefix)